U-Report is a tool for young people's participation, designed to address issues that they care about.

 Individual messages are confidential but collected data is transparent.

 Information received can be grouped by age, gender and place in real time and is used to connect young people with their leaders, educators and society in general.
 It draws attention to urgent issues through the information on the site to communicate to people what is wanted or needed.

-Registration is voluntary and UReporters.
-There are 22 national U-Report programmes in addition to the global project which amounts to nearly 2 million U-Reporters and their are new people joining everyday.
+Registration is voluntary and U-Reporters.
+There are 52 national U-Report programmes in addition to the global project which amounts to nearly 5 million U-Reporters and there are new people joining everyday.

 How it works

 U-Report Ireland is an "OPT-IN" system in that users ask to join, therefore, taking the first step in engaging with U-Report.
 U-Report will never send information to anyone who has not asked to enter the system.

 There are two ways to join: through Facebook or Twitter.

 Through Facebook, users search for @UReportIRL and ‘Like’ the account, then message "Join"

 Through Twitter, users search for @UReportIRL and ‘Follow’ the account, then message "Join"